Click here to listen to this post via podcast.

 The conspiracy theory.

 So what happens when COVID conspiracy theorists (formerly known as free thinkers) get it right?
-Well, in today’s progressive political climate, where radical love, acceptance, and understanding are valued above all else, Society immediately acknowledges the merits of the theory’s thesis, thanks the free thinker for saving countless American lives, and diligently sets about to redirect its course.
+Well, in today’s progressive political climate, where radical love, acceptance, and understanding are exalted above all else, Society immediately acknowledges the merits of the theory’s thesis, thanks the free thinker for saving countless American lives, and diligently sets about to redirect its course.

 It’s 2022.
-The media puts your name on a career-destroying hit list, the government lobbies Big Tech to silence your accounts, and CNN hunts you down in a Cape Coral beach town while you’re bicycle riding shirtless to ask how you feel about having your entire life destroyed.
+The media puts your name on a career-destroying hit list, the government lobbies Big Tech to silence your accounts, and CNN hunts you down in a Cape Coral beach town while you’re bicycle-riding shirtless to ask how you feel about having your entire life destroyed.
 (Shout-out to Dr. Mercola!)

 Ya know, just typical First Amendment stuff designed to foster scientific innovation.

 (For more on medical censorship, check out these Ivy League scientists shunned for their COVID views.)

 Whatever your opinion on Dr. Mercola (the point of this post isn’t to endorse any one specific scientist or theory , but rather the right of scientists to actually have theories), the man was publicly humiliated for speculating – among other things – that COVID-19 originated in a lab (as opposed to the “natural origins” theory).